Cookie Consent

 LeCun himself acknowledges these “huge practical impediments.”
 Energy consumption alone could make large-scale world models economically unviable with current technology.
 These energy demands echo the energy sovereignty challenges I’ve discussed, where Boards must view power constraints as strategic imperatives amid global disparities.
 Training costs that already reach millions for large language models would multiply for systems simulating entire realities.
 The environmental implications of such energy demands create additional governance challenges.

 Timeline expectations must remain grounded.
-Based on current trajectories, narrow-domain world models may emerge within 2-3 years for specific applications like autonomous vehicles or weather prediction.
-Enterprise-ready systems capable of simulating business operations likely remain 5-7 years away, contingent on advances in quantum computing, neuromorphic chips, and energy-efficient architectures.
+Based on current trajectories, narrow-domain world models may emerge within 2-3 years for specific applications like robotics, self-driving, weather, and micro-economics.
+Enterprise-ready systems capable of simulating business operations, supply chain simulation, and retail demand monitoring likely remain 5-7 years away, contingent on advances in quantum computing, neuromorphic chips, and energy-efficient architectures.
 Comprehensive world models matching human-level prediction could take a decade or more.

 This timeline suggests boards should pursue a dual strategy: building foundational predictive capabilities with current AI whilst monitoring world model developments for strategic timing.
 Organisations that wait for perfect world models risk falling behind; those that invest prematurely risk wasting resources.
 The sweet spot involves systematic capability building that creates readiness without overcommitment.